AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

 You can perform multiple aggregation operations.

-**Note:** Implementing multiple complex aggregation operations at a time may increase response time.
+**Note:** If multiple complex aggregation operations are implemented at a time, the response time may increase.

--   Example 1
+-   Example 1:

     ```
     public void multipleAggregation(SyncClient client) {